kata-ai/grundgesetz-skeleton/docs/index.md

 ## Get Started

 Getting started with Grundgesets is as easy as 1-2-3!
-[Follow the documentation](/getting-started/installation), or select from the sidebar for a specific topic that you want to read.
+[Follow the documentation](/getting-started/installation), or select from the left drawer for a specific topic that you want to read.

 ## Core Concepts